glaubervilane/railsPractice/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is just a simple ruby application to practice set up and setting a rails application.

+Set up versions:

-* Ruby version
+* Ruby version 3.1.1

-* System dependencies

-* Configuration
+* Raqils version 7.0.7

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* SQLite version 3.22.0